 In 1982, Dick Durbin won the Democratic nomination for the 20th congressional district, defeating Paul Findley.

-In 1982, during his campaign, Dick Durbin benefited from donations by pro-Israel groups, particularly AIPAC, which opposed Paul Findley's advocacy for the Palestine Liberation Organization.
+In 1982, Dick Durbin's campaign benefited from donations by pro-Israel groups, especially AIPAC, who opposed Paul Findley's advocacy on behalf of the Palestine Liberation Organization.

-In 1987, Dick Durbin introduced tobacco regulation legislation in the House.
-The bill banned cigarette smoking on airline flights of two hours or less.
+In 1987, Dick Durbin introduced major tobacco regulation legislation in the House, aiming to ban cigarette smoking on airline flights of two hours or less.

-In 1988, the bill introduced by Dick Durbin, banning cigarette smoking on airline flights of two hours or less, passed as part of the 1988 transportation spending bill.
+In 1988, the bill Durbin introduced in 1987, which banned cigarette smoking on airline flights of two hours or less, passed as part of the transportation spending bill.

-In 1989, Congress banned cigarette smoking on all domestic airline flights, following the initial bill introduced by Durbin.
+In 1989, following the earlier legislation, Congress banned cigarette smoking on all domestic airline flights.

-In March 1994, Dick Durbin proposed an amendment to the Improving America's Schools Act.
-This amendment required schools receiving federal drug prevention money to educate students about the dangers of tobacco, drugs, and alcohol, and teach them how to resist peer pressure to smoke.
+In March 1994, Dick Durbin proposed an amendment to the Improving America's Schools Act that required schools receiving federal drug prevention money to educate students about the dangers of tobacco, drugs, and alcohol.
+The amendment also mandated warnings about tobacco and teaching resistance to peer pressure to smoke.

-In 1997, Dick Durbin became the senior United States Senator from Illinois.
+In 1997, Dick Durbin became the senior United States Senator from the state of Illinois.

 In November 1998, Dick Durbin was appointed Assistant Democratic Whip by Senate Minority Leader Tom Daschle.